 These sites and resources can help fix that:

-– If you want to start with a definition of the term, kids will like this CBC animated video explaining the word Indigenous.
+If you want to start with a definition of the term, kids will like this CBC animated video explaining the word Indigenous (above).
 The CBC for Kids website also offers plenty of fun videos, games and resources just for kids.
 (Note that Canadians celebrate National Indigenous People’s Day in June.)

--Also for younger kids, check out Stolen Words (shown at very top), Melanie Florence and Gabrielle Grimand’s lovely, beautifully illustrated picture book about a Cree Native and his granddaughter reclaiming their language together.
+For younger kids, check out Stolen Words (shown at very top), which is Melanie Florence and Gabrielle Grimand’s lovely, beautifully illustrated picture book about a Cree Native and his granddaughter reclaiming their language together.

 You can also find articles on recommended and not-recommended children’s books via the long-running American Indians in Children’s Literature blog.